rusticoerictalaugon437-svg/Project_Portfolio/README.md

+This repository is a project portfolio of

-Basta ako si Rustico Eric E. Talaugon III
+Rustico Eric E. Talaugon III
+BS Computer Engineering